Dr. Gwen Point is the second Chancellor of the University of the Fraser Valley.

 From Fraser Valley College student to member of the University College of the Fraser Valley board of governors, to UFV assistant professor, Dr. Point’s career and educational journey has paralleled the development of UFV from college to university.
 Her experience as Chatelaine of the Province of British Columbia — the title given to the spouse of the Lieutenant Governor — will serve her well when performing the ceremonial aspects of the UFV Chancellor role.

 Point is an assistant professor in the School of Social Work at UFV, and teaches First Nations Studies courses, including Stó:lō Nation Development, and Stó:lō Communications and World View.
 She will be resigning her position as a faculty member at UFV in order to take on the voluntary Chancellor role.

-She holds a Bachelor of Education degree from UBC, a post-baccalaureate diploma from SFU, and a Master of Education degree from the University of Portland, and is near completion of a doctorate in education from SFU.
+She holds a Bachelor of Education degree from UBC, a post-baccalaureate diploma from SFU, a Master of Education degree from the University of Portland, and a Doctorate in Education from SFU.
 She also holds an honorary Doctor of Education degree from the University of Victoria.

 Point brings extensive teaching and educational leadership experience, from elementary to postsecondary, to her new role, as well as extensive government experience from her work with provincial ministries and her service as Chatelaine of B.C.

 She is a respected Stó:lō leader, mentor, and cultural advisor.
 She has contributed her cultural knowledge and experience to numerous books, conferences, workshops and communities, often as an invited keynote contributor.

 She has also received numerous prestigious awards over the course of her career.

 The ceremonial aspects of her Chancellor role will be inspired both by her time as Chatelaine of B.C. and her leadership role in the Stó:lō community.